npflueger/npflueger.github.io/_pages/colloquium.md

 The Amherst College Math Colloquium is a series of talks for undergraduates.

 All are welcome!
 The talks are intended to be mostly accessible to students who have taken calculus, although they may also provide a preview of deeper waters.
-The colloquium talks are usually one hour long (50 + 10 minutes for questions).
-We usually have a 30 minute pre-talk small gathering (with snacks and refreshments) beforehand.
+The colloquium talks are usually one hour long: 50 minutes for the talk and 10 minutes for questions.
+We usually have a 30-minute informal gathering with snacks and refreshments beforehand.

-The 2026-2027 colloquium is organized by [Jenna Zomback](https://sites.google.com/view/zomback) and [David Zureick-Brown](https://dmzb.github.io/).
+The 2026–2027 colloquium is organized by [Jenna Zomback](https://sites.google.com/view/zomback) and [David Zureick-Brown](https://dmzb.github.io/).

-You might also be interested in the [Statistics Colloquium](https://nhorton.people.amherst.edu/colloquia/)
+You might also be interested in the [Statistics Colloquium](https://nhorton.people.amherst.edu/colloquia/).

 {% assign cur_date = 'now' | date: "%Y-%m-%d" %}